 - Students will only be allowed to leave campus in a vehicle with a sibling if their parent's note so states giving the name of the sibling with whom they will ride.
 Students may not ride with any other student. - Students may leave campus to walk their home or to a grandparent's home for lunch if they live within walking distance only if the parent's note so states.
+Students are not allowed to leave campus to walk to Food Jett even with a parental note. - Students may not leave to go to lunch with another student or another student's parent unless a note is sent by both parents on the day of the occasion.
+They will only have permission to leave campus on that day.

-- Students may not leave to go to lunch with another student or another student's parent unless a note is sent by both parents on the day of the occasion.
-They will only have permission to leave campus on that day. - Students who wish to leave campus for lunch under these guidelines must have a permission slip signed by their parent on file in advance.
+• Students who wish to leave campus for lunch under these guidelines must have a permission slip signed by their parent on file in advance.